-Social skills training can help your child develop social skills in a structured way.
-For example, Emotion-based Social Skills Training (EBSST) is a program that teaches emotions and social skills in individual or group therapy sessions.
-The Program for the Education and Enrichment of Relational Skills (PEERS®) is a social skills program for young children who have difficulty with friendships and interacting with peers.
+Social skills training can help your autistic child develop social skills in a structured way.
+For example, the Westmead Feelings Program teaches emotions and social skills in individual or group therapy sessions.
+The Program for the Education and Enrichment of Relational Skills (PEERS®) is a program for young children who have difficulty with making friends and interacting with peers.

 You might be able to get social skills training through your child’s preschool or school or in sessions with a psychologist, speech pathologist, occupational therapist or other health professional.

-Children with autism spectrum disorder (ASD) can find it hard to use social skills they’ve learned in other situations.
-For example, your child might be able to share her pencils at home with her sister but not at school with her classmates.
+Autistic children can find it difficult to use social skills they’ve learned in one setting in other situations.
+For example, your child might be able to share pencils at home with their siblings but not at school with their classmates.